Parents, take note of these fine and gross motor skill milestones for one-year-olds to monitor your child's growth

 - By 12 months, she does not begin to pull up to stand

 Gross motor skills are essential for your child, but she has to put in a lot of effort to learn them well.
-You can encourage her to develop her gross motor skills by modelling various gross motor activities for 1 year olds like lifting, picking objects and crawling.
+You can encourage her to develop her gross motor skills by modeling various gross motor activities for 1-year-olds like lifting, picking objects and crawling.

 The first year is an eventful period in your child's development.
 You will be awestruck as you observe his gradual development, starting from the clumsy raking of objects around him to grasping small objects with a pincer grasp using his little fingers!